 State law governs the regulation of fireworks, including what fireworks are legal, licensing for public fireworks displays and for fireworks sellers, and when fireworks may be discharged.
-However, it leaves some room for local regulation, such as when fireworks may be sold or discharged and for cities and counties to completely prohibit the sale and discharge of fireworks.

-Important Reminder: Any local fireworks ordinances that are more restrictive than state law may not take effect until at least one year after adoption.
+Any local fireworks ordinances that are more restrictive than state law may not take effect until at least one year after adoption.

 A license issued by the State Patrol is required for: